anuket-project/anuket-specifications/doc/common/glossary.md

 - **Kubernetes Control Plane:**	The container orchestration layer that exposes the API and interfaces to define, deploy, and manage the lifecycle of containers.

-- **Kubernetes Master:**	The master node(s) manage the worker nodes and the pods in the cluster.
-Multiple masters are used to provide a cluster with failover and high availability.
+- **Kubernetes Master:** Master(s) manage the worker nodes and the Pods in the cluster.
+The master may run on a **VM** or a physical machine.
+Multiple masters can be used to provide a cluster with failover and high availability.

 - **Kubernetes Node:**	A node is a worker machine in Kubernetes.
 A worker node may be a **VM** or physical machine, depending on the cluster.
 It has local daemons or services necessary to run Pods and is managed by the control plane.